 Serious illness is rare with hepatitis A infection.
-The illness can be unpleasant and make you feel quite ill, but most people make a full recovery.
-However, in a small number of cases, the infection can cause severe liver inflammation leading to liver failure.
+The illness can be unpleasant and make you feel quite ill; however, most people make a full recovery.
+In a small number of cases, the infection can cause severe liver inflammation leading to liver failure.
 This is more common in older people who develop this infection.
 An extremely small number of people die from severe hepatitis A infection.
 A liver transplant can be life-saving if liver failure develops.

 What is the treatment for hepatitis A?

-There is no specific treatment needed for hepatitis A. It is usually a self-limiting illness which means it usually goes away on its own.
+There is no specific treatment needed for hepatitis A. It is usually a self-limiting illness, which means it usually goes away on its own.
 Your immune system will normally clear away the infection.
 Most people with hepatitis A infection don't need to be admitted to hospital.
-However, admission to hospital may be suggested if you are severely ill or you are being sick (vomiting) and are lacking in body fluid (dehydrated).
+However, admission to hospital may be suggested if you are severely ill or you are being sick (vomiting) and are lacking in fluid in the body (dehydrated).